Bussler/OpenGlArap/README.md

 - GLFW

 ## How to use
-After linking the dependencies and compiling the program is used with the following 2 arguments: Enclosed arguments indicate to choose one:
+After linking the dependencies and compiling the program is used with the following 2 arguments:

 `./ARAPImplementation filenameModel filenameShader`

 The program can also be executed without arguments, in which case it loads the default cactus model and shader.

 `./ARAPImplementation`

 ### Controls